KozlovKV/game-life/docs/_docs.md

 `NUM 5` / `Space` - change state of selected cell

 3. When you have set initial field state press button "Simulation switch" and observe evolution! **You can stop simulation and edit field at any time.
 But if CPU cursor has processed some cells you would get half-counted generation**

+4. If the next generation is the same as previous simulation will be interrupted with yellow LED-indicator lights up.

 <img width="80%" src="./how-to-play.png">